akashdeep023/Next-Coding/README.md

 ### File Colocation

--   routes file name must be page.tsx
+-   routes file name must be `page.tsx`
--   export default (otherwise elements will not be displayed and a 404 error will occur)
+-   `export default` (otherwise elements will not be displayed and a 404 error will occur)
--   Create React Component at src/component path
+-   Create React Component at `src/component` path

-### Private Folders
+### Private Folders `_lib`

--   A private folder indicates that it is a private implementation detail and should not be considered by the routing system.
+-   A way to tell Next.js, "Hey, this folder is just for internal stuff - don't include it in the routing system."
 -   The folder and all its subfolders are excluded from routing.
--   Prefix the folder name with an underscore ( \_ )
+-   Add an underscore `_` at the start of the folder name.
+-   Private folders are super useful for a bunch of things:
+    -   Keeping your UI logic separate from routing logic
+    -   Having a consistent way to organize internal files in your project
+    -   Making it easier to group related files in your code editor
+    -   Avoiding potential naming conflicts with future Next.js file naming conventions
+-   If you actually want an underscore in your URL, use `%5F` instead.
+That's just the URL-encoded version of an underscore.

-### Route Groups
+### Route Groups `(auth)`

 -   Allows us to logically group our routes and project files without affecting the the URL